x43x61x69/garlic-savemgr/README.md

 2. Open `http://<ps5-ip>:8082` in your browser on your PC
 3. Drag and drop files into the browse tab to add/replace files

-> Click browse twice to make it ungrey out.

 ## Building

 Requires the [PS5 Payload SDK](https://github.com/ps5-payload-dev/sdk).